Mapping out the parameter space for photoevaporation and core-powered mass-loss: Problem Construction

 We show in the following sections that we can determine when atmospheric mass-loss transitions from core-powered to escape driven by photoevaporation by calculating the location of the Bondi radius relative to the penetration depth of XUV photons (see Figure \ref{fig:schematic}).
 Photoevaporation dominates the loss when the XUV penetration depth lies inside the Bondi radius ($R_{XUV}<R_B$) and core-powered mass-loss when XUV radiation is absorbed higher up in the flow ($R_B<R_{XUV}$).

-In this hydrogen-dominated envelope, we approximate the mean particle mass $\mu$, as $2m_h$ (with $m_h$ the mass of the hydrogen atom) in the bolometrically heated region, $\mu=m_h$ in the XUV heated region and $\mu=m_h/2$ in any region in recombination-ionization equilibrium.
+In this hydrogen-dominated envelope, we approximate the mean particle mass $\mu$, as $2m_h$ (with $m_h$ the mass of the hydrogen atom) in the bolometrically heated region, $\mu=m_h$ in the XUV heated region and $\mu=m_h/2$ in any region in recombination-ionization equilibrium. {\rc To solve the problem, we approximate that these transitions are sharp, occurring at a fixed radius, while noting that simulations \citep[e.g.][]{Owen2016,Kubyshkina2018a} show these transitions can be smooth, taking place over a finite radius range. }

 This work does not distinguish between core-powered mass-loss and ``boil-off/spontaneous mass-loss'' since they are both bolometrically heated outflows above the radiative-convective boundary.
-An evolutionary model is needed to determine the radiative-convective boundary's energy supply, allowing core-powered mass-loss and boil-off/spontaneous mass-loss to be distinguished.
+An evolutionary model is needed to determine the radiative-convective boundary's energy supply, allowing core-powered mass-loss and boil-off/spontaneous mass-loss to be distinguished \citep[c.f.][]{Rogers2023c}.
 Throughout this work, we use core-powered mass-loss to refer to this bolometrically powered outflow since we are primarily concerned with the late-time evolution of planets after disc dispersal.
-Although, all our criteria could equally be applied to the transition between photoevaporation and boil-off/spontaneous mass-loss.
+However, all our criteria could equally be applied to the transition between photoevaporation and boil-off/spontaneous mass-loss \citep[see,][]{Rogers2023c}.